reshmabidikar/slate/source/includes/_payment-transaction.md

 ## Payment Transactions

 Endpoints to retrieve a `PaymentTransaction` object or to set the status of a pending transaction.
-Note that endpoints to generate payment transactions are provided with the `Payment` APIs.
+Note that endpoints to generate payment transactions are provided with the [Payment](payment.html#payments) APIs.

 ### Retrieve a payment by transaction id

-Retrieves a Payment object based on a PaymentTransaction id, which is given as a path parameter
+Retrieves a Payment resource object based on a PaymentTransaction id.

 **HTTP Request**